-- Registered Apprenticeship is an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, receive progressive wage increases, classroom instruction, and a portable, nationally-recognized credential. - Registered Apprenticeship is a work-based learning opportunity that can be instrumental in serving individuals who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality by allowing apprentices to earn while they learn and providing a pathway to well-paying careers. - Registered Apprenticeship provides a critical talent pipeline that can help to address some of our nation's pressing workforce challenges such as responding to critical supply chain demands and supporting a clean energy workforce, modernizing our cybersecurity response, addressing public health issues, and rebuilding our country's infrastructure. - Registered Apprenticeship programs are distinguished from other types of workplace training models by several factors: - Registered Apprenticeship programs are jobs from day one and apprentices earn family sustaining wages from their employers allowing them to earn and learn at the same time; - Registered Apprenticeship programs provide structured on-the-job learning and jobrelated classroom training, some with articulation agreements with 2- and 4-year colleges including minority serving institutions; - Apprentices earn wage increases as they learn and gain new skills; - On-the-job learning is conducted in the work setting under the direction of a mentor(s); and - Training results in a portable, nationally-recognized credential. - Apprenticeships can be found in all industries, such as clean energy, cybersecurity, healthcare, information technology, financial services, childcare, transportation, engineering, and advanced manufacturing. - Since Registered Apprenticeship is a flexible model, programs can be customized to meet the needs of every business and industry. - Registered Apprenticeship is a proven model that has been validated by the U.S. Department of Labor or a State Apprenticeship Agency. - Registered Apprenticeships provides a path for all qualified individuals, including women, youth, people of color, rural communities, justice-involved individuals and people with disabilities, to become apprentices and contribute to America's industries.
+- Registered Apprenticeship is an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, receive progressive wage increases, classroom instruction, and a portable, nationally recognized credential.
+Registered Apprenticeships are industry-vetted and approved and validated by the U.S. Department of Labor or a State Apprenticeship Agency. - Registered Apprenticeship is a work-based training model that can be instrumental in serving individuals who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality by allowing apprentices to earn while they learn and providing a pathway to well-paying careers. - Registered Apprenticeship programs enable employers to develop and train their future workforce while offering career seekers affordable paths to secure high-paying jobs.
+Registered Apprenticeships can also help employers: - Recruit and develop a diverse and highly-skilled workforce that helps grow their business; - Improve productivity, profitability, and an employer's bottom line; - Create flexible training options that ensure workers develop the right skills; - Receive tax credits and employee tuition benefits in participating states; and - Increase staff loyalty and retention of workers, during and following the apprenticeship.
+For example, 90% of apprentices retain employment after completing a Registered Apprenticeship program with an \$80,000 average starting salary. - Registered Apprenticeship provides a critical talent pipeline that can help to address some of our nation's pressing workforce challenges, such as teacher shortages, and can meet key infrastructure workforce needs in advanced manufacturing, clean energy, cybersecurity, and more. - Additionally, Registered Apprenticeship provides an opportunity to make good jobs more accessible to populations that have been underrepresented in the workforce, including women, people of color, people with disabilities, and others.
+We have a historic opportunity to address these inequities and must take steps now to ensure that everyone has access to these high-quality, well-paying, good jobs. - Apprenticeship programs are distinguished from other types of workplace training models by several factors: - Registered Apprenticeship programs are jobs from day one, and apprentices earn family-sustaining wages from their employers, allowing them to earn and learn at the same time; - Registered Apprenticeship programs provide structured on-the-job learning and jobrelated classroom training, some with articulation agreements with 2- and 4-year colleges, including minority-serving institutions; - Apprentices earn wage increases as they learn and gain new skills;

+- On-the-job learning is conducted in the work setting under the direction of a mentor(s); and - Training results in a portable, nationally-recognized credential. - We also have growing evidence that Registered Apprenticeship is one of the most effective, workforce training strategies available: - The median estimate of the employer's return on investment in Registered Apprenticeship is 44.3%. - The average starting wage after completing a Registered Apprenticeship program is \$80,000. - An estimated 90% of apprentices retain employment after completing an apprenticeship program. - Workers who complete Registered Apprenticeship programs earn an average of \$300,000 more over their career when compared to peers who do not. - Recent evaluations also show that pre-apprenticeship, supportive services, and other strategies are effective in promoting greater equity and inclusion in Registered Apprenticeship. - Registered Apprenticeships can be found in all industries, such as clean energy, cybersecurity, healthcare, information technology, financial services, childcare, K-12 education, transportation, engineering, and advanced manufacturing. - Since Registered Apprenticeship is a flexible model, programs can be customized to meet the needs of every business and industry.